Course Catalog

 This course examines the financial problems encountered by the individual in the management of his/her own affairs.
 Areas covered include budgeting, consumer borrowing, real estate, investments, insurance, taxes, and estate and retirement planning.

-Title: Personal Finance
+Title: Personal Finance (11th Edition)

 Author: Jack R. Kapoor; Les R. Dlabay; Robert J. Hughes